Teaching (M.A.T): Teacher Education with Specializations in Mathematics (7-12)

 - Scores on required state content knowledge examinations in the certification area:

-In Spanish, French, Italian, German, Mandarin Chinese, and Portuguese, ACTFL Oral Proficiency Interview and Writing Proficiency ratings that meet current CSDE passing standards are required.
-Preference will be given to applicants who score at the Advanced Low level or higher.
+In Spanish, ACTFL Oral Proficiency Interview and Writing Proficiency ratings that meet current CSDE passing standards are required.
 If the ACTFL scores are more than one year old at the time the application is complete, a confirmatory interview with department faculty will be required.

-To document their qualifications, applicants will submit School of Graduate Studies and program applications that include the following materials:
+To document their qualifications, applicants will submit School of Graduate Studies and program application that include the following materials:

-- Two sets of official undergraduate and graduate transcripts from all institutions attended except CCSU;
+- Official undergraduate and graduate transcripts from all institutions attended except CCSU

 - Acceptable scores on the required test of content knowledge;